shanhuiyang/TypeScript-MERN-Starter/README.md

 - Better article UX.
   - Using the list-detail structure.
   - User can add comments to articles.
-  - Comment received notification for article authors.
   - Pagination.
 - Rich text editors.
 Using markdown as the exchanging text format.
+  - Emoji.
-  - Auto saving.
+  - @Someone.
   - Unsaved alert if users are going to close the page.
+- Notification
+  - Someone is @ed.
+  - Comment received for article authors.
 - Improving the authentication.
   - Email verification for signing up.
   - Password modification.
   - Forget password.
 - User-friend time display.
-- Themes customizing.
 - Incoming issues.

 # Project structure